KILIMANJARO SAFARIS Africa Animal Kingdom

 Due to the nature of the experience, those with service animals should check with a cast member at the attraction for boarding information.

 The drivers are trained to spot the animals along the Safari and point them out to you.
-Photography, however, is a challenge — if possible the driver will stop for your photo op – although very briefly (5 seconds).
+Photography, however, is a challenge — if possible the driver will briefly stop for your photo op.

 If you have questions about the animals, ASK.
 Though there is an assigned script, every safari really is different depending on where the animals are and who your driver is.

-In general, the best times to ride are morning or at sunset.
-The animals are out in the rain.
+In general, the best times to ride are morning or at sunset, when it’s cooler.
+The animals are often out in the rain as well.

 When Animal Kingdom is open after dark you can journey through the African savanna amid the “magically extended orange glow” of the setting sun.
 This is best seen at dusk.
 Once the sun sets, the savanna is dark, making it difficult to see animals.